 There are times in your life where you’re faced with the possibility of doing something completely uncharacteristic of your usual style.
 You know you want to, you just don’t know if you can, and it is that element of doubt that builds anticipation and creates this gigantic bubble of excitement in your belly which grows and wobbles and keeps you on your toes till you just do the thing you wanted to, which is when it bursts and catapults you straight onto Cloud 9, because hey, you DID IT!

-I felt this way about jumping into the vast magnificence of the ocean, when I had my date with the Great Barrier Reef (an underwater date, y’guys!!)
-Added to all the nervousness that comes with going on a date, I have an irrational fear of not being able to feel the ground under my feet (nope, no idea why, I can’t do handstands either).
+I felt this way about jumping into the vast magnificence of the ocean, when I had myself an underwater date.
+I was going diving at the Great Barrier Reef!!
+Added to all the nervousness that comes with going on a date, I have an irrational fear of not being able to feel the ground under my feet.
 So here I was on this lovely cruise headed straight to the middle of the Ocean, where we could swim among some of the most beautiful outer reefs on that gorgeous, sunny day, battling a sudden case of nerves that had manifest in my stomach.

 And that’s where you jump in.